Mansehra: Organisation

 Mansehra City is the administrative capital of District and Tehsil Mansehra.
 The City of Mansehra is administratively divided into four Union Councils: Mansehra City Wards No. 1–4 and Mansehra (Rural)/suburban.
 Each union council is divided into Mohallas.

 Demographics

 Population

 According to the 2023 census, Mansehra had a population of 137,278 which was an increase of 1.22% since the 2017 census, table below shows details from the first census in 1951 and onwards.

+Languages

+According to the 2023 Census of Pakistan, Mansehra City has a predominantly Hindko-speaking population, with Hindko spoken by 79.42% of residents.
+Pashto is the second most common first language, accounting for 10.96% of the population, followed by Urdu at 5.91%.
+While an additional 3.71% of the city spoke Other languages (mostly Punjabi and Shina).